Equality, Diversity and Inclusion

 Spending time in the neighbourhoods we work

-Creating opportunities to bring an intersectional group of people with a shared interest together e.g dinners, social events, networking
+Creating opportunities to bring intersectional groups of people together e.g dinners, social events, networking

 Improving our digital access through plug-ins and other accessibility toolkits

-Investing in our EDI working group to continue to meet, share learning, and improve our equality, diversity, and inclusion across all the programme
+Investing in our EDI working group to continue to improve our equality, diversity, and inclusion across all the programme